 The RWSP provides a framework for future water management decisions in the District and demonstrates how water demands can be met through a combination of alternative water sources, fresh groundwater and water conservation measures.

 The District’s first RWSP was published in 2001 and is updated every five years.
-The District updates the RWSP with significant public comment to ensure all stakeholders with the opportunity for input.
+Updates to the RWSP are completed with significant public comment to ensure all stakeholders are provided opportunity for input.